Skip to additional navigation Skip to content

 • Annexe/self-contained properties occupied by elderly or disabled relatives.

 If you are receiving an exemption, you must tell the Council about any changes which may affect the exemption within 21 days of the change.
-More advice on exempt properties, including discretionary reductions, is available from our Customer Service Centre.
+More advice on exempt properties, including discretionary reductions, is available on our website.

 Other discounts